KatherineMichel/church-website-and-marketing-on-a-budget/research_and_design_sprint.md

 #### People Needed

-At least one person

-A complex Research and Design Sprint might include:
-* Facilitator
-* CEO (buy-in/decision-maker)
-* Designer
-* Product manager
-* User expert
-* Engineer
-* Marketer

-This would be a simpler Research and Design Sprint.
 I would do most of the work alone, and act as facilitator for select group work.

 ## Let's Identify the "Problem"